psuedoEntropy/AWS/ELB/Readme.md

 - X-Forwarded-For header the IP address of the User.
 EC2 instance will get ELB's address as the User address.
 But in that ELB config, there will be a X-Forwarded-For header which will be the IP Address of the User

+### Cross-Zone Load Balaning
+- Cross-zone load balancing distributes traffic evenly across all targets in the Availability Zones enabled for the load balancer.